 Left > right

 Lower lobe abscess

 Extralobar pulmonary sequestrations tend to present at an early age with respiratory distress because they are associated with other congenital anomalies, such as diaphragmatic hernias.
 They have systemic venous drainage and no bronchial communication.
 In contrast, intralobar sequestrations are commonly diagnosed in adulthood, present with frequent pulmonary infections or hemoptysis, have pulmonary venous drainage and a normal bronchial communication, and are rarely associated with other anomalies.1–3 Fever, cough, multiple pulmonary infections, and hemoptysis can occur.
 The affected lobe tends to develop chronic changes owing to recurrent infections with eventual cystic destruction of the parenchyma.
 A chest x-ray that reveals consolidation along the medial aspect of the lower lobe should arouse suspicion of a sequestration.
 A chest CT scan can confirm the diagnosis of the sequestration, and angiography is not necessary.
 The treatment of choice for sequestration is resection.
-There are occasional reports of ...
+There are occasional reports of embolization with ...